 - Extended family’s plans to contribute

 - Assess your eligibility for need-based financial aid – See if your family qualifies for need-based financial aid.
 Need-based aid can be an easy way to lighten the financial burden of college.
-To do an early assessment of your eligibility, you can use the Federal Student Aid Estimator.
-This will take 10 minutes or less to complete.
+To do an early assessment of your eligibility, you can use the Expected Family Contribution calculator in the MYCAP software to get an idea of what the government and college think you can afford to pay for college.
 You need to have Federal tax information available as well as income and assets for both parents and student.
 The estimator will provide an Estimated Family Contribution (EFC) based on your answers.
 Schools will use this EFC number to determine your eligibility for need-based aid.
 Most schools will expect you to contribute at least this amount towards the yearly cost of college.
 Start evaluating your EFC number against the sticker price of different types of colleges to see where you might qualify for need-based financial aid.
 You will want to focus on colleges that will award need-based aid in the form of grants, free money that you don’t have to pay back.
 For higher income families, it will be difficult to find colleges that will award need-based aid.
 For these families, we recommend focusing on merit-based scholarships.
+Worried your EFC will be to high?
+Read more here: When Your Expected Family Contribution Is Too High

 - Evaluate your student’s eligibility for merit-based scholarships – If your student performs well academically, merit-based scholarships need to be on your radar.
 Assets like a good GPA and SAT or ACT scores can be the key to making schools surprisingly affordable.
 To find merit scholarships, you should: